 Mine winder ropes show an even wear pattern around their circumference, which is a result of rotation due to variations in applied loads as well as dynamic effects.
 Each time a section of a mine winder rope passes over the sheave wheel and onto the winding drum, it does so with different contact points.
-The overall process of mine winder rope degradation results primarily from the interaction of plastic wear/deformation and subsequent fatigue of the crown wires.
+The overall process of mine winder rope $degradation\ results\ primarily\ from\ the\ interaction\ of\ plastic$ wear/deformation and subsequent fatigue of the crown wires.
 It is further complicated by the effects of torsional deformations, which are inevitable in any application involving long mine winder ropes, with fluctuating loads.
-With systems utilizing multi-layer spooling, the expected plastic deformation and subsequent fatigue failure are considered to be the main influencing factor conside-
+With systems utilizing multi-layer spooling, the expected plastic deformation and subsequent fatigue failure are considered to be the main influencing factor considered in mine winder rope useful service life prediction, rope selection, and rope maintenance regime(s).